Dual Battery Solar Charge Controller

 Solar Charge Controller

 Whereas voltage is monitored and regulated without power loss in an MPPT charge controller.
-Highest possible power output is obtained from the MPPT charge controller because of installing microcontrollers/microprocessors and smart technologies.
-Voltage and current are regulated in MPPT charge controller resulting in less solar power loss in storage.
+The highest possible power output is obtained from the MPPT charge controller because of installing microcontrollers/microprocessors and smart technologies.
+Voltage and current are regulated in the MPPT charge controller resulting in less solar power loss in storage.
+MPPT vs. PWM Comparison please check this.

 Best MPPT Dual Battery Solar Charge Controller